HTC One M8 review

 The biggest talking point of the HTC One (M8) is the Duo Camera.
 On the rear you can see what looks like two lenses: one is the main UltraPixel sensor for capturing images, the other an additional sensor designed to capture depth information.

 Critics of the previous camera might be disappointed to find that this is the same UltraPixel sensor setup: it's still a 4-megapixel resolution and one of the side-effects of that is that the HTC One (M8) doesn't offer much scope to crop or digitally zoom like the Nokia Lumia 1020.

 The HTC One also can't offer 4K video capture, which would natively require 8-megapixels.
-For us the video capture side of things isn't a huge downside at the moment, but it's a negative when comparing the spec sheets of rival devices, such as the Samsung Galaxy Note 3.
+For us the video capture side of things isn't a huge downside at the moment, but it's a negative when comparing the spec sheets of rival devices, such as the Sony Xperia Z3 or the LG G3.
 Give it a year and 4K video might be something that's even more in demand.

 HTC likes to try and do things differently - that's what the Duo Camera is all about.
 The secondary sensor is primarily designed to capture depth information which means there's more data to use when taking photos and editing them.
 Some of those options are clever, too, such as Ufocus where you can change the point of focus in a shot after taking it.

 The camera is very fast, a characteristic of HTC's flagship phones of the past few years.
 But it's not only fast to capture, but fast and accurate to focus, so there's a good chance you'll always get the shot you're after.